VE Day: Ukrainian troops to join London procession to mark anniversary of victory

 The MoD said Second World War veterans will be at the heart of the celebrations, watching the procession from the royal box at the Queen Victoria Memorial.

-D-Day veteran Jack Mortimer, 101, who will be watching the procession, said: “People from all over the world joined forces 80 years ago to defend freedom – we must remember all of their sacrifices.
+One of them, D-Day veteran Jack Mortimer, 101, said: “People from all over the world joined forces 80 years ago to defend freedom – we must remember all of their sacrifices.

 “It will be incredibly moving to see the VE Day procession and so many nations represented.
 It will remind us that these alliances still keep us safe today and why we stand by those who need our support.”

-Mr Mortimer will join Second World War veterans at the Royal British Legion’s tea party and service of remembrance at the National Memorial Arboretum on May 8.
+Mr Mortimer will join Second World War veterans at the Royal British Legion’s tea party and service of remembrance at the National Memorial Arboretum.

 The VE Day 80 commemorations will begin on Monday with the military procession, expected to be viewed by thousands of people along The Mall.